swsphn/abs/README.md

-# ABS Data
+# ABS

-Python package to download data from ABS and process to tidy format.
+Python package to download data from the Australian Bureau of Statistics (ABS) and process to tidy format.

+It can be used either as a command-line tool, or as a library.

 ## Install